torsteins/inf102f18-mandatory1/README.md

  to popular IDE's such as Eclipse and Intellij.

  (Intellij note: Before you download, go to Preferences/Settings -> Build, Execution and Deployment -> Build Tools -> Maven -> Importing and select "Import Maven projects automatically")
- * All code you write should reside in the package no.uib.ii.inf102.f18.mandatory1
+ * All code you write should reside in the package no.uib.ii.inf102.f18.mandatory1 (do *not* use any subpackages)
  * All code should have correct class names as according to the task specification

 #### Register for the course at Kattis